buildspace/buildspace-projects/Terra_And_Web3/en/Section_2/Lesson_1_Setup_React_app.md

 yarn install
 ```

-This may error if you don't have Yarn installed, which you can do with
+This may give an error if you don't have Yarn installed, which you can do with
 ```
 npm install --global yarn
 ```